 Seventh step or phera

-These Holy Sanskrit words are nothing but marriage vows which involves the couple promising to –
+In detail, the marriage vows involve the couple promising to –

 - Practice healthy lifestyles and not form a personal relationship with people who may hinder that lifestyle